Invitation from the President

 - Attendees can indulge in discussions from philosophical to practical with established experts in the field, new researchers, and students.

 - The Annual Meeting provides a place and time to catch up with colleagues, make new friends, and network.

 - Scientific sessions highlight the latest scientific research in birth defects, diseases of developmental origin and cutting edge technologies.

-The theme of the 2016 meeting is “New Horizons in Birth Defects Research” and will highlight that preventing and treating birth defects and developmental disabilities is dependent on: a) developing and integrating the latest information and technology into research; and b) recruiting, training, and mentoring the next generation of birth defects researchers.
-Symposia topics include early prenatal diagnosis of birth defects, testicular dysgenesis syndrome, and thrombosis during pregnancy.
-There will be numerous career development events designed specifically for students and new and early stage investigators.
+The theme of the 2017 meeting is “World Spotlight: Elevating Birth Defects Research” and will highlight that preventing and treating birth defects and developmental disabilities is dependent on: a) developing and integrating the latest information and technology into research; and b) recruiting, training, and mentoring the next generation of birth defects researchers.

-If your research and/or daily activities involve any of the items below, you should come to San Antonio!
+If your research and/or daily activities involve any of the items below, you should come to Denver!